Learn more about konjac noodles

 6. Nabe (鍋)

-Konjac is often added to Japanese fondues, such as chanko nabe or kimchi nabe, to add texture without weighing the dish down.
+Konjac is often added to Japanese hot pots, such as chanko nabe or kimchi nabe, to add texture without weighing down the dish.